 You can never have too much cornstarch, so use enough.
 If you don’t have cornstarch on hand, talcum powder or baking soda can suffice.

 Leave it on for around 30 minutes, or overnight if possible.
-Then, using a towel, remove the cornstarch.
+Then, needing a towel, remove the cornstarch.

 Remove Water Stains From Suede

 Did you walk in a puddle by mistake and wind up with shoes that seem like they belong underwater?
 Don’t be alarmed.
 Allow the shoes to dry completely first.

 After a few hours, evaluate the situation.
 If it’s still It, blot it dry with paper towels, rotating the towels continually to soak up as much liquid as possible until it’s dry.